hindu-comm/weblogs/manasataramgini/2017/05/2017-05-16_some-biological-analogies-for-certain-sociopolitical-issues.md

 weaponry for biological conflicts.
 These, in stark contrast to the core components show enormous diversity between organisms, often even between closely related ones.
 Why?
-Because here there tends to be more of positive selection which might diversify information rather than purifying selection which favors stasis.
+Because here there tends to be more of positive selection which might diversifyinformationrather than purifying selection which favors stasis.
 This is easy to understand: being able to use different kinds of energy production mechanism or metabolite biosynthetic mechanisms helps exploit different kinds of